 | German/French content | English-only outputs | Pick tools that localize or support multiple languages |

-With these constraints in mind, you can now map tool types to each step of your job search workflow.
+With these constraints in mind, you can now map tool types to each step of your job search.

 3. Matching AI tools to your job search workflow

-Instead of asking “what is the single best AI tool for applying to jobs in Europe?”, think in workflows.
+Instead of asking "what is the single best AI tool?", think in workflows.
 Each step of your search benefits from a different tool type.

-Example: A career switcher from hospitality to supply chain uses Claude to translate shift-management tasks into “operations coordination,” then feeds this into Teal Resume Builder for keyword optimization.
-For Austrian roles, they still manually tweak the Anschreiben in German, making sure the motivation is crystal clear.
+Example: A career switcher from hospitality to supply chain uses Claude to translate shift-management tasks into "operations coordination," then feeds the result into the Teal Resume Builder for keyword alignment.
+For Austrian roles, they still rewrite the German cover letter by hand and make the motivation crystal clear.

 Here is how typical steps map to tool categories:

-- Clarifying your skill story: Use ChatGPT or Claude to list achievements, write bullet points, and draft 2–3 “career stories”.
-Always fact-check and keep it honest.
+- Clarify your skill story: Use ChatGPT or Claude to list achievements, write bullet points, and draft 2–3 "career stories".
+Fact-check everything and stay honest.

-- Improving CV / LinkedIn: Use Teal, Rezi, Kickresume, or a Europass-aligned builder to create clean, ATS-friendly documents that follow European formats.
+- Improve your CV and LinkedIn: Use Teal, Rezi, Kickresume, Jobscan, or Europass to create clean, ATS-friendly documents in a European format.

-- Writing cover letters: Use an LLM for a first draft, then reshape it using Europass structure and local tone before sending.
+- Write cover letters: Use an LLM for a first draft, then reshape it with Europass structure and local tone before sending.

-- Finding roles: Combine built-in board recommendations with tools that search both global and national boards; hybrid assistants like Atlas Apply are strong here.
+- Find roles: Combine job-board recommendations with tools that search global and national boards.

-- Managing applications: Use Teal, Huntr, Simplify or a spreadsheet to track roles, dates, and follow-ups; be selective with auto-apply features.
+- Organize applications: Use Teal, Huntr, Simplify, or a spreadsheet to track roles, dates, and follow-ups; use auto-apply sparingly.

 | Workflow step | Recommended tool type | Key watch-outs |